Kpable/100-days-of-game-dev/log.md

   - Looked into how to spawn guns around the ship
   - Had some fun with angles

 **Thoughts** I was having some issues with getting the projectiles to spawn from different gun locations.
-I also wanted to upgrade it from manually defined positions (which i would like but not right now) to just around the ship depending on the number.
-Right now i was only thinking with regard to single shot and triple shot but the possibilities...
+I also wanted to upgrade it from manually defined positions (which I would like but not right now) to just around the ship depending on the number.
+Right now I was only thinking with regard to single shot and triple shot but the possibilities...

 **Examples**: